-“The 59 years-old victim, only known by his surname Min, was found dead with the fan fixed directly at him,” continues the Korean Herald article.
+“The 59-year-old victim, only known by his surname Min, was found dead with the fan fixed directly at him,” continues the Korean Herald article.
 “The police…are still investigating the cause of death.”

 Other Great Reads: How to deal with an accidental death

 Another possible issue is carbon dioxide intoxication.
-Humans breathe in oxygen and breathe out carbon dioxide, thus someone breathing in an unventilated room will slowly be lowering the level of oxygen and raising the level of carbon dioxide.
+Humans breathe in oxygen and breathe out carbon dioxide; thus, someone breathing in an unventilated room will slowly lower the level of oxygen and raise the level of carbon dioxide.
 The idea is that people sleeping in unventilated rooms may use fans to try and diffuse the air and reverse this phenomenon.
-Only they are unsuccessful, carbon dioxide builds up regardless, and they die.
+Only they are unsuccessful; carbon dioxide builds up regardless, and they die.
 But carbon dioxide intoxication is rare, and even if it were to occur in this scenario, it wouldn’t be appropriate to peg the fan as the cause of death.

-The US Environmental Protection Agency does discourage people from using fans in closed rooms without ventilation when the heat index is above 99 ° Farenheit.
-The increased air movement increases the evaporation of sweat from the skin and makes someone feel cooler, but this in turn increases the heat stress placed on the body and can bring about heat exhaustion and other conditions, says the EPA.
+The US Environmental Protection Agency does discourage people from using fans in closed rooms without ventilation when the heat index is above 99 ° Fahrenheit.
+The increased air movement increases the evaporation of sweat from the skin and makes someone feel cooler, but this in turn, increases the heat stress placed on the body and can bring about heat exhaustion and other conditions, says the EPA.

-The Piedmont Brain Tumor Center website lists some other ways fan death can supposedly occur: an electric fan creates a vortex which sucks oxygen from the enclosed room; an electric fan “chops up” the air particles leaving none to breathe; if a fan is put directly in front of the face of a sleeping person, it will suck the air away, stopping the person from breathing.
-According to the site, though, every single one of these theories is flat out wrong.
+The Piedmont Brain Tumor Center website lists some other ways fan death can supposedly occur: an electric fan creates a vortex that sucks oxygen from the enclosed room; an electric fan “chops up” the air particles leaving none to breathe; if a fan is put directly in front of the face of a sleeping person, it will suck the air away, stopping the person from breathing.
+According to the site, though, every single one of these theories is flat-out wrong.